IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The SAML 2.0 assertion content SHALL comply with XUA SAML assertion rules (see ITI TF-2b:3.40).

-In accordance to [RFC7522, Section 2.2], the value of the access token contains a SAML 2.0 Assertion.
+In accordance with [RFC7522, Section 2.2], the value of the access token contains a SAML 2.0 Assertion.
 It MUST NOT contain more than one SAML 2.0 Assertion.
 The SAML Assertion XML data MUST be encoded using base64url, where the encoding adheres to the definition in Section 5 of RFC4648 [RFC4648] and where the padding bits are set to zero.
 To avoid the need for subsequent encoding steps (by "application/x-www-form-urlencoded" [W3C.REC-html401-19991224], for example), the base64url-encoded data MUST NOT be line wrapped and pad characters ("=") MUST NOT be included.

 ##### 3.71.4.2.3 Token Introspection Option
 Implementations relying on Token Introspection option are not restricted in the access token format.
 This format MAY be different from the JWT or SAML tokens as described in Section [3.71.4.2.2](#371422-json-web-token-option) and [3.71.4.2.3](#371423-saml-token-option).